Muhanad-husn/sociorag/docs/version_control_updates/import_fix_procedure_summary.md

 - Frontend integration remains intact
 - Server functionality has been verified and is operational

-This summary documents the version control procedures completed to address the import path issues in the SocioGraph backend.
+This summary documents the version control procedures completed to address the import path issues in the SocioRAG backend.